kazu-yamamoto/hs-sympo-2012/README.markdown

  - Parsec (should we cover attoparsec, aeson?)
  - base

+> Kazu would like to add container and bytestring because they provide many pure APIs.

 ## Tests not suitable with doctest

 Following tests would not be suitable with doctest